Development and Refurbishment Finance

 Refurbishment Finance

-There are typically two ways of structuring a project
+There are typically two ways of funding a project

 Typical cost structure